Advances in Scriptwriting

 Will I get a certificate at the end of the course?

 Yes.
 A Certificate of Completion is available for this course, providing attendance has been fulfilled, and the student has adhered to Rules and Regulations of the Academy (see below).

 There are no University Credits associated with this course.

 What is the cancellation policy?

-Once payment has been made, it is strongly recommended that all students insure themselves to cover the loss of fees in the event of illness, for which the Academy cannot accept any liability.
+Once you are accepted onto the course - you will receive full details of our cancellation policy.
+Once payment has been made, it is strongly recommended that all students insure themselves to cover the loss of fees in the event of illness, or accident for which the Academy cannot accept any liability.

-Rules and regulations of the Academy
+What are the rules and regulations of the Academy?

-The Academy’s Director or Course Director shall, at their absolute discretion, have the right to terminate the course in respect of any student whose presence or conduct is in contravention of the same.
+The Academy’s Principal or Course Director shall, at their absolute discretion, have the right to terminate the course in respect of any student whose presence or conduct is in contravention of the same.

-Friends or other persons who are not officially enrolled are not permitted to sit in on classes, rehearsals or presentations.
+Friends or other persons who are not officially enrolled are not permitted to sit in on classes, rehearsals, or presentations.